Famous/framework/README.md

     npm install -g famous-cli

-Then, rscaffold a new framework project in the directory:
+Then, scaffold a new framework project in the directory:

     $ famous framework-scaffold
     ?
 Enter your component's name: todos